1988 Pakistan Air Force C-130B crash: Theories

-Soviet-backed assassination
+Assassination theories

-Stoking the suspicion that the Soviets were involved in the plane crash, one of the fatalities was General Akhtar Abdur Rehman, the Chairman Joint Chiefs of Staff Committee and former head of the nation's spy agency, Inter Service Intelligence (ISI); Abdur Rehman was a leader of the Afghan mujahedin's war against the Soviets.
+Stoking the suspicion that the Soviets were involved in the plane crash, one of the fatalities was General Akhtar Abdur Rehman, the Chairman Joint Chiefs of Staff Committee and former head of the nation's spy agency, Inter Service Intelligence (ISI); Abdur Rehman was a coordinator of the Afghan mujahideen during the Soviet–Afghan War.

-US-backed assassination

 Hamid Gul, the Director-General of the Inter-Services Intelligence, told The Times that Zia was killed in a conspiracy involving a "foreign power".
 Early reports suggested that Raphel had only been summoned to join the flight at the last minute, which fueled conspiracy theories blaming the United States.
 However, Raphel's widow has stated that her husband always planned to join Zia on the aircraft, and that it was General Wassom who was added at the last minute.

-Pakistan Army-supported assassination

-People have also pointed to some senior dissatisfied generals of the Pakistan Army itself.
+People have also pointed to some senior dissatisfied generals within the Pakistan Army itself.